The History of the EGG

 As the Big Green Egg has evolved over recent years, significant changes have been made to keep it miles ahead of other “kamado-style” cookers.
 A permanent porcelain glaze ensures the signature green color will not fade or discolor under any outdoor conditions.
 Improved ceramics and a patented draft door now permit a wide range of easily adjusted cooking temperatures from ultra high-heat searing to low-and-slow smoking.
 Other practical improvements have enhanced the traditional design including a spring-assisted hinge system and a heavy stainless steel cooking grid.
 And a team of R&D specialists keeps looking for ways to make it even better!
 EGGzilla, a recent prototype of massive proportion, may someday enable EGG users to perhaps grill that brontosaurus their ancestors could only dream of!
 (In the meantime, you’ll have to make do with an XXLarge or two).

 Big Green Egg is now the world’s largest producer and international distributor of ceramic kamado-style cookers.
 When you purchase an EGG, you know your investment is protected by a successful, experienced company with a reputation for manufacturing top quality products, extending world class customer service, and providing you with the confidence that they will be there to stand behind their products.
-From that original single product, the Big Green Egg has grown to include six sizes of the EGG, and well over one hundred accessories and related products designed to make cooking just about anything on a Big Green Egg fun and entertaining.
+From that original single product, the Big Green Egg has grown to include seven sizes of the EGG, and well over one hundred accessories and related products designed to make cooking just about anything on a Big Green Egg fun and entertaining.
 Often copied, but never equaled, the Big Green Egg is the Ultimate Cooking Experience™!

 ©2011, The Big Green Egg.